To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 ### Step-3: Create the Materials for 3D Game
 It is needed some objects, a light and a camera to create 3D game.
 Additionally, "Virtual Joystick" is needed to control the 3D character.

-#### Step-3-1: Set the Camera and the Light
+#### Step-3-1: Set a Camera and a Light
-At the next figure, please click the "3D Scene" for create the 3D spatial.
+At the next image, please click the "3D Scene" for create the 3D spatial.
 ![Godot 105](https://github.com/To-Fujita/Images/blob/master/Godot-105.jpg "Godot 105")

-If you right click on the "Spatial" at the "Scene" of the left side, you can see the next figure.
+If you right click on the "Spatial" at the "Scene" of the left side, you can see the next image.
 Then, please click the "ADD Child Node".
 ![Godot 106](https://github.com/To-Fujita/Images/blob/master/Godot-106.jpg "Godot 106")

-Please select the "Camera", then click the "Create" at the figure below.
+Please select the "Camera", then click the "Create" at the image below.
 ![Godot 107](https://github.com/To-Fujita/Images/blob/master/Godot-107.jpg "Godot 107")

 Please create the "DirectionalLight" to same way at the "Camera" above.